Ottoman Imperial Mosques – Istanbul (part 1)

 Blue Mosque

-Otherwise, the Yeni Mosque or the New Mosque has a very interesting history.
+The Yeni or New Mosque has a very interesting history.
+It is also one of the most recognisable Istanbul’s landmarks located in Eminönü.

 Yeni Mosque